Tom Hughes (Australian politician): Attorney-General

+Hughes was appointed Attorney-General in the second Gorton ministry in a major reshuffle after the 1969 federal election.

 In May 1970, Hughes publicly spoke in favour of decriminalising homosexuality, in the context of the drafting of new criminal codes for the Australian Capital Territory and Northern Territory.
 In the same year he supported Rae Else-Mitchell's call for federal and state courts to be merged into a single judicial system.
+In 1971, Hughes led the Commonwealth's successful case in Strickland v Rocla Concrete Pipes Ltd, an appeal to the High Court from a Commonwealth Industrial Court decision, which marked a significant expansion of the federal government's corporations power.

 Hughes came into conflict with university students on a number of occasions.
 He was "jostled" by protestors after a speech at the University of Sydney in July 1970 and subsequently abandoned his car, inadvertently causing over 300 police to be called out when the event's organisers could not locate him.
 At a speech to the Australian National University's Liberal Club in September 1970, he was interrupted by anti-war demonstrators and "grabbed a Vietcong flag from a student and tore it from its supporting pole".
 The previous month his home in Bellevue Hill had been invaded by anti-war demonstrators, resulting in eight students and two press photographers being arrested.
 He reportedly "came out carrying a cricket bat and scuffled with some of the demonstrators" before performing a citizen's arrest on one student.
 Hughes was charged with unlawful assault in relation to his use of the bat, but was found not guilty by reason of provocation.

 Hughes supported John Gorton in the 1971 leadership spill and was not retained as attorney-general when William McMahon replaced Gorton as party leader and prime minister.
 He later spoke of a "feeling of having been wronged" over the demotion.
 In August 1971 he opposed McMahon's attempts to sack Gorton from the new ministry, describing them as "bordering on the insane".
 Hughes quickly returned to his legal practice, appearing before the Supreme Court of the Australian Capital Territory a few months after his sacking.
 He was opposed for Liberal preselection in October 1971 by four other candidates, winning a majority on the first ballot.
 The Canberra Times reported that his bid for renomination was opposed by the conservative faction led by Jim Cameron, and that since leaving the ministry his comments "had established him as one of the principal spokesmen for the 'radical wing' of the Liberal Party".

 In November 1971, Hughes announced his decision to retire from federal politics at the next election, citing a desire to return to practising law full-time.